 Note: Contact intuit for help if you are using QuickBooks Enterprise hosting.
 And if you use affiliated Intuit Hosting Providers or another cloud service to host your company files, contact them for help restarting the service.

-- Reset or restart each workstation (computers) that are connected to the same networks and your company file is stored on them.
+- Reset or restart each workstation (computers) that are in connection with the same networks and your company file is stored in them.